comp195/senior-project-spring-2022-AI-positioning-system/README.md

 Callenges: My OCR part finally worked. but still need to connect numbers and message together.

 The training and test data is used for find location part.
+Special notes: Some code cannot running the CV code in replit, need to use pycharm for that part.